rorywalsh/jump-game/Readme.md

 * Beat each level by making it to the top
 * Collect gems to earn health
 * Kill enemies to earn points

-> This fork replaces all original sounds with placeholder sound files.
-See audioManager.js and the `./src/sounds` directory for more info.

 ## Browser Support